Clastify logo

 • the sodium–potassium pump exports more positive charge than it imports;

-• the membrane is more permeable to K⁺ than to Na⁺, so K⁺ leaks out more readily than Na⁺ leaks in;
+• the membrane is more permeable to K+K^+ than to Na+Na^+, so K+K^+ leaks out more readily than Na+Na^+ leaks in;

 • large negatively charged proteins and other organic anions remain inside the neuron.

-ATP is therefore not used to “make the impulse” directly.
-It maintains the ion gradients and resting conditions that make impulses possible.
+ATP, then, is not used to “make the impulse” directly.
+It is used to maintain the ion gradients and resting conditions that make impulses possible.

 Action potentials are brief voltage changes

-An action potential is a rapid, all-or-nothing change in membrane potential that can travel along a nerve fibre.
-“All-or-nothing” means that once the triggering level is reached, a full action potential occurs.
-A half-sized action potential is not the normal outcome.
+An action potential is a rapid, all-or-nothing change in membrane potential that travels along a nerve fibre.
+“All-or-nothing” means that once the triggering level is reached, a full action potential occurs; a half-sized action potential is not the normal outcome.

 There are two main phases in an action potential.
 Depolarization is a change in membrane potential where the inside becomes less negative and may become positive.
-Repolarization brings the membrane potential back towards the negative resting state after depolarization.
+Repolarization is the return of membrane potential towards the negative resting state after depolarization.

 Image

 A nerve impulse is electrical because positively charged ions move across the axon membrane.
-When Na⁺ moves into a region of axon, the inside becomes less negative; when K⁺ moves out, it helps restore negativity.
-This is not electron flow.
-It is not a chemical diffusing all the way down the axon either.
+When Na+Na^+ moves into a region of axon, the inside becomes less negative; when K+K^+ moves out, negativity is restored.
+This is not electron flow, and it is not a chemical diffusing all the way down the axon.
 The impulse is a travelling pattern of membrane voltage change.

 Propagation along the fibre

-To propagate a signal is to pass it onwards from one region to the next.
+To propagate a signal is to transmit it onwards from one region to the next.
 When one patch of nerve fibre depolarizes, ion movement near that patch helps trigger depolarization in the neighbouring patch.
-That is how the action potential travels along the fibre.
+So the action potential moves along the fibre.

 Diameter and myelination affect speed

 A nerve impulse doesn’t always travel at the same speed.
 The structure of the nerve fibre matters a lot.
-Wider axons conduct faster than narrower ones because a larger diameter lowers the internal resistance to ion movement.
-That helps explain why a giant axon in a squid can conduct much faster than a small non-myelinated fibre.
+Wider axons conduct faster than narrower axons because a larger diameter gives lower internal resistance to ion movement.
+That explains why a giant axon in a squid can conduct much faster than a small non-myelinated fibre.

 A giant axon is an unusually wide axon that allows rapid impulse conduction by reducing resistance inside the nerve fibre.
 Squid giant axons are non-myelinated but very wide, so they can coordinate fast escape responses.
 Small non-myelinated fibres are much slower.

 Myelin is a lipid-rich insulating layer wrapped around some axons by glial cells.
-In myelinated fibres, action potentials are generated only at gaps in the myelin, rather than continuously along the whole membrane, so these fibres conduct faster than non-myelinated fibres of similar diameter.
+Myelinated fibres conduct faster than non-myelinated fibres of similar diameter because action potentials are generated only at gaps in the myelin, rather than continuously along the whole membrane.

 Image